nomeata/haskell-for-readers/haskell-for-readers.md

 Similarly, we can define comparisons, numeric operators etc.  This is good enough to express most of the code that we want to write, but it is terribly verbose and annoying to remember the name of the right equality function, and have the type (in the name) be repeated all over the code.

-So what we really want is to use the nice `(==)` syntax, but we want it to mean *different things at different types* -- overloading!
+What we really want is to use the nice `(==)` syntax, but we want it to mean *different things at different types* -- overloading!

-In order to do that, we first have to declare that `(==)` is a function we can overload, by declaring a class with it as a method:
+In order to do that, we first have to declare that `(==)` is an operator name that can be overloaded, by declaring a class with it as a method:
 ```{.haskell .slide}
 class Eq a where
     (==) :: a -> a -> Bool